 Beck Bat Cave: Beck Bat Cave is the most notable feature on the site with records kept by cave explorers as early as the 1950s (Photograph 2).
 Beck Bat Cave contained a colony of "Mexican brown bats" (Myotis velifer, now known as cave myotis) as recently as 1989, but disturbance from human visitation prior to preserve acquisition and cave gate installation caused them to relocate.
 The cave entrance measures approximately 8 feet in diameter, sloping to the north beneath a ledge of bedrock.
 The cave primarily consists of a single large, wide room, divided into two main areas by a sizable ceiling collapse.
 Two small, lower-level rooms are at the northern extent of the cave.
 The cave dimensions measure approximately 163 feet long by 91 feet wide, with a maximum depth of 22 feet.
 This cave is known to contain the Bone Cave harvestman (Table 4).
+A blind Batrisodes was located during the 2017 annual biota survey, which is a finding with potentially significant conservation implications.
+Dr. Donald S. Chandler at the University of New Hampshire determined this species is Batrisodes reyesi, which represents a significant range expansion to the east for the species.
 A cave gate currently prevents unauthorized access to this feature.